Welcome to today's edition of the Rush 24-7 podcast.

 President of the United States saying this in 1983, sin and evil.

-What I learned yesterday, I didn't get to it.
+I didn't get to it.

-Wade, the law says that only doctors can perform the procedure in the first trimester.
+Speaking of abortion, you know, the action, Roe versus Wade, the law says that only doctors can perform the procedure in the first trimester.

-Wade so outdated because you can go to a pharmacist and buy RU 486, you can do your own abortion without a doctor.
+You can do your own abortion without a doctor.

 You don't need a doctor.

-So technically you're in violation of Roe versus Wade when you don't go to a doctor, if I read it right.
+So technically, you're in violation of Roe versus Wade when you don't go to a doctor, if I read it right.

-Uh we have, let's see, they have two more here.
+We have, let's see, two more here.

 Do I have two more?